 A: A child’s developing brain needs a good start.

 EBO for Schools works on the foundation level of brain function.
-Without sound foundations a house will collapse.

 Adverse childhood experiences are now acknowledged as brain changing.
 EBO works at the earliest level, with brain function present even before birth.
 This helps the brain to re-organise.

 Y5 teacher in an area of high deprivation:

 EBO seemed a good opportunity for everyone to be ‘good’ at something and make progress.
 An activity we could all start together and work as a team on – outside the academic curriculum, but to support our learning.

 It was good fun.
 It was an opportunity for less academic children to shine.
 I was particularly pleased early on when everyone joined in ‘Yummy Pizza’.
 We’ve talked a lot about Y5 being a time for new things, joining in and sometimes having to be brave and just give it a go.
 We’ve even said it’s ok to feel uncomfortable when you try something new.
 EBO has been a great opportunity to talk about how we approach new things – how we learn.”